Restoration of a Complex Building with Challenging Timeline

 To stop the building to sink, the Ministry of Culture began rehabilitation works underneath the existing structure, that consisted of transmitting the vertical loads from the existing masonry to slurry trench walls and jet grouted columns.
 To transmit these loads, the soles in masonry walls are surrounded by armed concrete blocks secured by prestressed DYWIDAG Bars.
 The bars are installed in cement grouted metal sheaths to ensure proper corrosion protection.

-DSI France performed the complete installation of the prestressing system (installation and grouting) with all the difficulties that such a complex building site presents.The crews faced constant challenges in adapting their work to the confined work areas and found solutions to anchor the bars into non-accessible parts of masonry.
-DSI´s experience in the field, combined with a close relationship with the customer, made it possible to conclude its work on this complex building site on time while maintaining an exceptional level of quality.
+DYWIDAG performed the complete installation of the prestressing system (installation and grouting) with all the difficulties that such a complex building site presents.The crews faced constant challenges in adapting their work to the confined work areas and found solutions to anchor the bars into non-accessible parts of masonry.
+DYWIDAG´s experience in the field, combined with a close relationship with the customer, made it possible to conclude its work on this complex building site on time while maintaining an exceptional level of quality.